phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 Apart from the `page` and `frame` arguments, the [`map_to`] function takes two more arguments.
 The third argument is a set of flags for the page table entry.
 We set the `PRESENT` flag because it is required for all valid entries and the `WRITABLE` flag to make the mapped page writable.

 The fourth argument needs to be some structure that implements the [`FrameAllocator`] trait.
-The `map_to` method needs this argument, because it might need unused frames for creating new page tables.
+The `map_to` method needs this argument because it might need unused frames for creating new page tables.
 The `Size4KiB` argument in the trait implementation is needed because the [`Page`] and [`PhysFrame`] types are [generic] over the [`PageSize`] trait to work with both standard 4KiB pages and huge 2MiB/1GiB pages.

 [`FrameAllocator`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/trait.FrameAllocator.html
 [`Page`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/struct.Page.html